 - Non-allergic food reactions, from salicylates in fruit, azo dye food colouring agents, benzoate preservatives and other food additives, or from histamine due to bacterial decomposition e.g. scombroid fish poisoning.

 Chronic urticaria is often due to autoimmune disease (allergy to one's self), and may be associated with other autoimmune conditions such as thyroid disease and coeliac disease.
-Circulating ‘anti-idiotypic’ antibodies activate IgE bound on mast cells to cause excessive release of chemicals.
+Circulating ‘anti-idiotypic’ antibodies can be detected in 10% of patients with chronic urticaria.
+These activate IgE bound on mast cells to cause excessive release of chemicals.
 More commonly there is no evidence for autoantibodies, and the patient is said to have chronic idiopathic urticaria.
+In most cases, chronic urticaria clears up, but 15% still have wealing at least twice weekly after 2 years.

 Recurrent angioedema without urticaria may be due to C1 esterase deficiency (the protein C1 INH is missing or abnormal); there is often a family history of similar problems.
 It may also be caused by angiotensin converting enzyme (ACE) inhibitors such as captopril, quinapril, enalapril and others, which are used to treat heart failure and hypertension.
 These drugs inhibit kinin breakdown.
 Angioedema may also be idiopathic (of unknown cause).